senkrad76/Anidea-for-SmartThings/info/Device Handler UI Metadata.md

 that defines the UI for the 'new' app, or indeed any other UI.
 It is the same thing as the UI Manifest or Presentation Resource, though those generated for
 DTHs don't define the device icon at the time of writing.

-The Device Config is a much smaller JSON file that defines the user configurable parts of the 'Device Presentation'.
+The Device Config is a much smaller JSON file that defines the user configurable parts of the Device Presentation.
 It defines which capabilities should be used for the dashboard status, dashboard actions, the details view, automation conditions and automation actions.
 Each capability, standard or custom, has a
 'Capability Presentation' that defines how the capability should be presented in each of those places.
-The 'Device Config' is fleshed out with the Capability Presentations and multi-language support to create the Device Presentation.
+The 'Device Config' is fleshed out with the Capability
+Presentations and multi-language support to create the Device Presentation.

 Each Config and Presentation file includes the Manufacturer Name and Presentation ID, originally as `mnmn` and `vid` but from September 2020 also as `manufacturerName` and `presentationId`.
 In the API the values match, but local copies of the Config may have an older ID if they have been edited.